 What is the time commitment like?

-We require all students who enroll in the Peak Performance program to spend at least 3-4 hours weekly and stay active for a minimum of 6 weeks.
-The 6 weeks does not have to be continuous or uninterrupted; this can be flexible to allow for vacations or other summer plans.
+We require all students who enroll in the Peak Performance program to spend at least 3-4 hours weekly and stay active for a minimum of six weeks.
+The six weeks does not have to be continuous or uninterrupted—this can be flexible to allow for vacations or other summer plans.
+The important thing is to stay in contact with your math coach to be on the same page.

 What is the Math Program like?

-We use MyMathLab, which is a powerful online tool.
-MyMathLab continuously assesses student performance and activity and, using data and analytics, personalizes content to reinforce concepts that target each student’s strengths and weaknesses.
-MyMathlab uses adaptive learning which makes studying more efficient and individualized for each student.
+We use MyMathTest, which is a powerful online tool.
+MyMathTest continuously assesses student performance and activity and, using data and analytics, personalizes content to reinforce concepts that target each student’s strengths and weaknesses.
+MyMathTest uses adaptive learning which makes studying more efficient and individualized for each student.
 This ensures that students don’t spend time covering material they have already mastered and allows for students to stay on track to continue to progress and meet their goals.

 Do I have to be in Flagstaff to participate in the program?